Pensions and tax

 - regardless of your earnings, you may pay tax on contributions over £40,000 gross in a year, unless you have any unused annual allowance in the previous three tax years.

 - If you have previously taken benefits from a defined contribution pension scheme, tax would be payable on your contributions to a defined contribution scheme which are over 100% of your earnings or the Money Purchase Annual Allowance (MPAA) £4,000 gross whichever is lower.
 If you are contributing towards a defined benefit scheme, the limit is still 100% of your earnings or £40,000, whichever is lower.

 You also cannot get tax relief if your pension provider isn’t registered with HM Revenue and Customs

 If you don’t have earnings, you can still get tax relief on your contributions up to £2,880 net.

-If you are over 75 years you can technically contribute towards a pension scheme, but your contributions will not qualify for tax relief.
+If you are 75 or older you can technically contribute towards a pension scheme, but your contributions will not qualify for tax relief.

 There are different rules that apply if you are not currently UK resident or paying into a qualifying overseas pension.

 If you need more information, please contact us.
 A pension specialist from our team will be happy to help with whatever pensions-related question you have.
 Our help is always free.